Keys to the Castle

 In 2019, my roommate in SF was running a hedge fund out of our apartment.

 GPUs for his ML trading models hummed day and night, clogging up our living room.
-Transacting tens of millions of dollars a day without his supervision.
+Transacting tens of millions of dollars a day without supervision.

+We were at a bar one night, and as he got drunker and drunker, he stopped people to ask them if they wanted to know the secret to making money.
 Each time he told the story, he got more and more animated, as if he’d captured all of the complexity of life in one sentence.

 Making money trading is simple: “Cap your downside, and leverage up.”